telerik/teststudio-docs/docs/automated-tests/test-list-results/calendar.md

 ![Switch between day, week, month view][3]

-Each test list result is shown as colored block - green for _Passed_ run, red for _Failed_ run, and yellow for an _upcoming scheduled test list execution_.
+Each test list result is displayed as colored block - green for _Passed_ run, red for _Failed_ run, and yellow for an _upcoming scheduled test list execution_.

 ![Passed, Failed, Scheduled jobs][4]